Ashwagandha for Diabetes and Blood Sugar: The Stress-Glycaemia Loop

 Published: Updated:

 This is not coincidental.
-The relationship between chronic stress and blood glucose is bidirectional and well-documented.
-Understanding it is the key to understanding what ashwagandha may realistically contribute to blood sugar management.
+The relationship between chronic stress and general wellbeing is well-documented.
+Understanding it is the key to understanding ashwagandha's traditional use in wellness practices.

 MODERATE Evidence Grade — Blood Sugar / Metabolic